 Distinguishing Feature :

-Mistletoe is dioecious, with male and female flowers on separate plants, the sticky white berries only appearing (between November to December) on female plants.
-The berries are eaten by Mistle Thrush birds as well as by other birds, but they are so sticky that they also stick to the birds beak as they try to eat them from where they are ready to be implanted on the next high branch of a tree that the bird visits.
+Mistletoe is Dioecious, with male and female flowers on separate plants, the sticky white berries only appearing (between November to December) on female plants.
+The berries are eaten by Mistle Thrush (Turdus viscivorus) birds as well as by other birds, but they are so sticky that they also stick to the bird's beak as they try to eat them from where they are ready to be implanted on the next high branch of a tree that the bird visits.
 Because birds prefer to be high up in the trees, Mistletoes is to be mostly found near the top of the tree.
-But Mistletoe will only take on first or second year tree growth, and even then can take a whole year to 'root' and establish a connection with the host tree before it can obtain nutrients and fluids.
+But Mistletoe will only 'take' on first or second year tree growth, and even then can a whole year may elapse before it has 'rooted' and established a connection with the host tree before it can obtain nutrients and fluids.
 Before that first year is up, it is on its own.

-Apple), Populus (especially
+Cockspurthorn & Hawthorn), Populus (especially

 Out of several sub-species found in the World, only the 'parent' grows in the UK, Viscum album.
 It contains a toxic protein and lectin called

 Viscumin which has a high molecular weight.
 Other sources make mention of